-The shift from demonizing to celebrating (in fact, mass marketing) failure misses the mark from whence it came.
-Scientific communities of business practice, like Lean and Agile, that began using failure as a vehicle to learn, decades ago.
+But, most importantly, the shift from demonizing to celebrating (in fact, mass marketing) failure misses the mark from whence it came.
+Scientific communities of business practice, like Lean and Agile Mind, that began using failure as a vehicle to learn, decades ago.
 These approaches offer a necessary reflection to understand failure’s true usefulness.

 So, a true Agile team engages in scientific thinking, beginning each experiment with a hypothesis: a known and measured initial situation related to an expected result within the threshold of knowledge.
 In advance of the activity, defined metrics set to gauge the expected achievements.

 Logical and self-evident as it is, this procedure for learning is not commonly practiced in most companies.
 How many actions are carried out rote, without a clear purpose determined by a measurable outcome?
 According to my experience- too many.

 “Failing for failure’s sake,” “Motion for movement’s sake” has become an authentic school of thought and a common practice, even within many so-called Agile teams.

 If we fail, nothing will happen, main thing is we’re on the move” is an absurd interpretation both of scientific thinking and of Agile Mind.